Bank health check brings relief to euro zone bond market

 The situation in Italy did not surprise the market, however, and did not stop yields on its debt falling on Monday.

-Ten-year German Bund yields DE10YT=TWEB, which set the standard for euro zone borrowing costs, rose 1 basis point to 0.90 percent.
-Equivalent Spanish ES10YT=TWEB and Italian yields IT10YT=TWEB fell 5 basis points, to 2.13 percent and 2.47 percent, respectively.
+Ten-year German Bund yields, which set the standard for euro zone borrowing costs, rose 1 basis point to 0.90 percent.
+Equivalent Spanish and Italian yields fell 5 basis points, to 2.13 percent and 2.47 percent, respectively.

 "There's some relief this morning that there were no Spanish banks in the test that failed.
 As for Italy -- that was already priced in," said Emile Cardon, market economist at Rabobank.